Education Specialist, Reading and Literacy in Early and Middle Childhood

 Learn a core foundation of theoretical models and processes of reading, research and theory in reading development and instruction.
 You’ll also learn diverse epistemologies for inquiry in literacy research and practice.

-Gain deep theoretical understanding of reading and literacy, become familiar with a range of research paradigms to study reading and literacy in early and middle childhood and develop expertise as researchers in your own inquiry.
+You will gain a deep theoretical understanding of reading and literacy, become familiar with a range of research paradigms to study reading and literacy in early and middle childhood and develop expertise as a researcher in your own inquiry.

-Program designed for professionals with interests in a variety of areas such as early and middle childhood reading and writing instruction; language and literacy acquisition and development; family, community, and school literacy; literacy teacher education; phonics and word study; Reading Recovery; and clinical reading programs.
+As a professional, you'll be interested in the variety of areas covered.
+They include: early and middle childhood reading and writing instruction; language and literacy acquisition and development; family, community and school literacy; literacy teacher education; phonics and word study; and clinical reading programs.

 Career Paths